monster-cookie/starfield-encounters-overhaul/Documentation/Caves-ChangesAndNotes.md

 - Keywords: None
 - Type: Zone In Cave
 - Found In:
-  - Archimedes - Archimedes V-a - Outpost
+  - Outpost
-  - Fermi - Fermi VII-a - Hills
+  - Hills
-  - Celebrai - Celebrai II - Outpost
-  - Eridani - Eridani II - Outpost
-  - Bohr - Bohr II - Outpost
-  - Bohr - Bohr II - Mountains
+  - Mountains
 - Description:
   - Large crystal bridged cavern with 2 floors and  nooks to find stuff in
   - Can handle 1-2 groups on lower floor and 1 group up top